MicrosoftDocs/Devices-docs/surface/contact-surface-support.md

 Expedite your Warranty and Service requests:

 - **US only:** Use the [Microsoft 365 Hardware Support portal](https://admin.microsoft.com/adminportal/home).
-The M365 Hardware Support portal lets you view warranty and protection plans, create single or bulk repair requests, and track the status of repairs.
-Note: Surface Hub, Surface Studio and Surface accessories (with the exception of type covers) are not currently supported.
+The Microsoft 365 Hardware Support portal lets you view warranty and protection plans, create single or bulk repair requests, and track the status of repairs.
+Note: Surface Hub, Surface Studio and Surface accessories (except for type covers) aren't currently supported.

 - **Rest of world:** Use the [Warranty and Service claim form](https://download.microsoft.com/download/2/e/0/2e00e1c2-3f49-4b6a-b605-74a0244cb88b/Warranty_and_Service_Claim_Submission_Form.xlsx).
 For information about how to use the form, see [Warranty and Service claim form instructions](warranty-and-service-claim-form.md) and attaching it to your case submission.